Zoom link: click here

-An ISAPP school on theories and laboratory tests of dark matter
+An online ISAPP school on theories and laboratory tests of dark matter

 This astroparticle physics graduate school will cover important and timely topics that are connected to the Dark Matter problem, taught by internationally renowned experts.
 A primary focus of the school will be on the direct detection of dark matter (DM) in rare-event searches.
 The theoretical background, observational motivation, and experimental avenues to observe dark matter signatures in the laboratory will be covered.
-Lectures will be complemented with hands-on sessions and student projects.
-The duration of the school is 10 days.
+Lectures will be complemented with hands-on sessions.
+The duration of the school is 8 days.

 Key topics of the school include: